MANTRA-Chain/mantrachain/x/guard/README.md

 - **Accounts privileges:** Actions that can be performed within the system.
 Each privilege has an associated bytes array and an account that have that privilege.
 - **Required privileges:** The privileges required to perform an action.
 These can be set by the admin or by the system operators.
-- **Locked coins:** Coins that have been locked and cannot perform any actions on them.
 - **Guarded transfer of coins:** A setting that can be enabled or disabled which prevents coins from being transferred without proper authorization.

 ## Installation